grettke/help/help.md

 ## A Keyboard on Every Desk

+    ID: A50A19BB-1DE7-48C1-AEE4-03D1E88E887C

 The configuration of the keyboard on an EMACS system can completely change the experience.
 No keyboard makes it impossible.
 A Kinesis Ergo makes it feel really good.
 Soft keys make it feel soft; hard keys make it feel faster.
-The [layout of letters](http://xahlee.info/kbd/dvorak_and_all_keyboard_layouts.html) is claimed to make you "more productive" using statistics.
+The [layout of letters](http://xahlee.info/kbd/dvorak_and_all_keyboard_layouts.html) is claimed to make you &ldquo;more productive&rdquo; using statistics.
 You may even study the statistics of your own writing and choose a layout optimized for you.
 The ways to configure your keyboard are limitless because everyone is unique.
 How to get the best configuration tips for your system?
 Do